How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 Tip: When this option is enabled, you can enter the email address that will allow WhatsApp to send you a link via email to disable two-step verification in case you ever forget your six-digit PIN.

-Notify your contacts that you’ve been hacked
+Notify your contacts about your hacked WhatsApp

 When someone compromises your WhatsApp account, they can easily be able to send messages to your contacts stating that the company sent a verification code and then they may gain access to their accounts too.